Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Computable optimal replacements of and computable optimally expanded subspaces

-On the contrary, expanding $\mathcal{V}$ to $\mathcal{V}_R$ does not involve $x$ and any other eigenvectors of $A$, and $\mathcal{V}_R$ contains $\mathcal{V}_{w_{opt}}$.
+In contrast, expanding $\mathcal{V}$ to $\mathcal{V}_R$ does not involve $x$ and any other eigenvectors of $A$, and $\mathcal{V}_R$ always contains the theoretically optimal $\mathcal{V}_{w_{opt}}$.
 Therefore, $\mathcal{V}_R$ is optimal both in theory and computations.
-Moreover, as we have pointed out in Remark 4 of Section 2, unlike the a-priori $\mathcal{V}_{w_{opt}}$ and its computable approximations, the subspace $\mathcal{V}_R$ can be used to compute any other eigenpair(s) of $A$ because $\mathcal{V}_R$ itself contains the theoretical optimally expanded subspaces $\mathcal{V}_{w_{opt}}$'s for all the eigenvectors of $A$ at each expansion iteration.
-As a result, such an expansion approach, though more expensive than our previously proposed optimal expansion approaches, is more robust, and may compute considerably more accurate approximations of more than one eigenpairs.
+Moreover, as we have pointed out in Remark 4 of Section 2, unlike the a priori $\mathcal{V}_{w_{opt}}$ and its computable optimal approximations, the subspace $\mathcal{V}_R$ can be used to compute any other eigenpair(s) of $A$ because $\mathcal{V}_R$ itself contains the theoretical optimally expanded subspaces $\mathcal{V}_{w_{opt}}$'s for all the eigenvectors of $A$ at each expansion iteration.
+As a result, such an expansion approach, though more expensive than our previously proposed optimal expansion approaches, is more robust, and may simultaneously compute more than one eigenpairs of $A$ and obtain better approximations to them.
 We do not pursue this expansion approach in the paper and leave it as future work.